 Storing

-- At room temperature: it keeps well, covered in plastic wrapped or under a cake dome, the day it's made and before you add the whipped cream, if you're using it.
+- At room temperature, it keeps well, covered in plastic wrap or under a cake dome, the day it's made and before you add the whipped cream, if you're using it.

 - Freezing: wrap the cooled pie (without the topping) in plastic, then aluminum foil.
 Place it in an airtight container or a resealable freezer bag.
 Be sure to label it with the date.
 It can be frozen for up to a month.
 To thaw, transfer it to the refrigerator for several hours or overnight.
 Do not thaw it at room temperature.
 It's always a good idea not to subject the pie to go from one extreme temperature to another.